andievandy/fancy-to-do/README.md

 - User system, separate to-dos by user
 - Stateless authentication using JSONWebToken
 - Uses [Bored API](https://www.boredapi.com/) to add new random activity to to-do list
+- Uses Google Sign-In for Websites to log in with Google Account

+The client is a Single Page App created in HTML, CSS, and JavaScript using Materialize and jQuery

 # Available REST Endpoints
 - [POST /register](#post-register)